amandaguglieri/hackinglife/docs/53-dns.md

 | [gobuster](gobuster.md) | For brute force enumerations.                                                                                |
 | [nslookup](nslookup.md) | .                                                                                                            |
 | [amass](amass.md)       | In depth DNS Enumeration and network mapping.                                                                |

+## Domain takeover

+`Domain takeover` is registering a non-existent domain name to gain control over another domain.
+Domain takeover is also possible with subdomains called `subdomain takeover`.

+Subdomain takeover vulnerabilities occur when a subdomain (subdomain.example.com) is pointing to a service (e.g. GitHub pages, Heroku, etc.) that has been removed or deleted.
+This allows an attacker to set up a page on the service that was being used and point their page to that subdomain.

+The [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz) repository is also an excellent reference for a subdomain takeover vulnerability.

+## DNS spoofing / DNS Cache Poisoning

+This attack involves altering legitimate DNS records with false information so that they can be used to redirect online traffic to a fraudulent website.

+### Ettercap

+From a local network perspective, an attacker can also perform DNS Cache Poisoning using MITM tools like [Ettercap](https://www.ettercap-project.org/) or [Bettercap](https://www.bettercap.org/).

+**1.** Edit the `/etc/ettercap/etter.dns` file to map the target domain name (e.g., example.com) that they want to spoof and the attacker's IP address ($IPAttacker) that they want to redirect a user to.

+Next, start the `Ettercap` tool and scan for live hosts within the network by navigating to `Hosts > Scan for Hosts`.
+Once completed, add the target IP address ($ipTarget) to Target1 and add a default gateway IP (e.g., `192.168.152.2`) to Target2.

+Activate `dns_spoof` attack by navigating to `Plugins > Manage Plugins`.
+This sends the target machine with fake DNS responses that will resolve `inlanefreight.com` to IP address $ipAttacker.

+After a successful DNS spoof attack, if a victim user coming from the target machine $ipTarget visits the `inlanefreight.com` domain on a web browser, they will be redirected to a fake page that is hosted on IP address $ipAttacker.
+Also incoming pings will be resolved to $ipAttacker